C. Farris Bryant: Segregation and civil rights

 As a result of the St. Augustine movement, in the summer of 1963, African American demonstrators, and allies launched sit-in demonstrations at white owned establishments in St. Augustine, Florida, and marched for civil rights.
 The violent clashes between whites and the demonstrators were eventually contained and died down but resumed in greater force in the spring of 1964, as the state and city planned events celebrating the city's upcoming 400th anniversary of its founding in 1965.
 Local police arrested demonstrators and white militants attacked marchers and hounded blacks going about their daily business.
 Civil rights leader Martin Luther King Jr. called for massive demonstrations in the city.
 St. Augustine quickly received national attention as the new battlefield in the civil rights struggle.
 King arrived in the city to direct and support the demonstrators while a number out of state racists, including the notorious Georgia Klansman J. B. Stoner, came to the scene to encourage the racist attackers.
 Governor Bryant initially failed to stem the violence.
 He called in too few state troopers to intervene between the demonstrators and their attackers.
-When he issued an order to ban nighttime demonstrations, federal judge Bryan Simpson overturned the order and placed the blame for the violence on the white counterprotestors.
+When he issued an order to ban nighttime demonstrations, federal judge Bryan Simpson overturned the order and placed the blame for the violence on the white counter-protestors.
 Governor Bryant called for calm and the establishment of a biracial committee to negotiate an end to the violence.
 He also sent aides to meet with Reverend King to coordinate actions.
 Although the violence decreased, the crisis in the city did not end until the Civil Rights Act became law in early July 1964.